 Penalties For Human Trafficking

 State statutes refer to sex trafficking as a “misdemeanor” in some cases, but the penalties are far heavier than penalties for misdemeanors in most jurisdictions.
 Someone convicted of a human trafficking violation that does not involve a minor could be sentenced to up to ten years in prison and fined up to $5,000 for that misdemeanor.
-A Prince Georges County human trafficking lawyer could seek alternative penalties.
+A PG County human trafficking attorney could seek alternative penalties.

 If human trafficking offenses involve any minors, then the crimes become felonies.
 The maximum sentence could be as long as 25 years and the fine as high as $15,000.
 Lack of knowledge of the age of a minor is not considered a valid defense.